Machine: History

 The cotton gin was invented in India by the 6th century AD, and the spinning wheel was invented in the Islamic world by the early 11th century, both of which were fundamental to the growth of the cotton industry.
 The spinning wheel was also a precursor to the spinning jenny.

 The earliest programmable machines were developed in the Muslim world.
 A music sequencer, a programmable musical instrument, was the earliest type of programmable machine.
 The first music sequencer was an automated flute player invented by the Banu Musa brothers, described in their Book of Ingenious Devices, in the 9th century.
-In 1206, Al-Jazari invented programmable automata/robots.
+In 1206, Al-Jazari invented programmable automata and robots.
 He described four automaton musicians, including drummers operated by a programmable drum machine, where they could be made to play different rhythms and different drum patterns.

 During the Renaissance, the dynamics of the Mechanical Powers, as the simple machines were called, began to be studied from the standpoint of how much useful work they could perform, leading eventually to the new concept of mechanical work.
 In 1586 Flemish engineer Simon Stevin derived the mechanical advantage of the inclined plane, and it was included with the other simple machines.
 The complete dynamic theory of simple machines was worked out by Italian scientist Galileo Galilei in 1600 in Le Meccaniche ("On Mechanics").
 He was the first to understand that simple machines do not create energy, they merely transform it.

 The classic rules of sliding friction in machines were discovered by Leonardo da Vinci (1452–1519), but remained unpublished in his notebooks.
 They were rediscovered by Guillaume Amontons (1699) and were further developed by Charles-Augustin de Coulomb (1785).

 James Watt patented his parallel motion linkage in 1782, which made the double acting steam engine practical.
 The Boulton and Watt steam engine and later designs powered steam locomotives, steam ships, and factories.

 James Albert Bonsack's cigarette rolling machine was invented in 1880 and patented in 1881.

 The Industrial Revolution was a period from 1750 to 1850 where changes in agriculture, manufacturing, mining, transportation, and technology had a profound effect on the social, economic and cultural conditions of the times.
 It began in the United Kingdom, then subsequently spread throughout Western Europe, North America, Japan, and eventually the rest of the world.

 Starting in the later part of the 18th century, there began a transition in parts of Great Britain's previously manual labour and draft-animal-based economy towards machine-based manufacturing.
 It started with the mechanisation of the textile industries, the development of iron-making techniques and the increased use of refined coal.